Christin-paige/myFlix-client2/README.md

 ## Inspiration

 When I was in high school, I worked at a movie theater.
 I could watch any film we were showing for free, however, the blockbuster titles never intrigued me.
-I preferred to go to the local video store and browse the corner with the title, “Independent Films” then join the masses to watch Braveheart in the theater.
+I preferred to go to the local video store and browse the corner with the title, “Independent Films” than join the masses to watch Braveheart in the theater.
 I knew whichever movie I chose from this section would be exceptional and challenge my worldview and way of thinking.
 This is how I approached this project to build an SPA (single-page application).
 Countless movie websites provide a user with every movie ever made.
 So I decided to build a site to attract the high school me.
 The one that wanted movies that were made on a budget so the writing and storyline had to sell it, not the A-list actors and expensive special effects.
 From this, the application was born, “IndieFilms, every film worth watching.”

 ## Description